TomFarley/air/README.md

 $ pip install -e ir_tools
 $ pip install -e ir_analysis
 ```
 If working on Freia you may need to configure several settings.
 It is recommended these commands are added to your ~/.bashrc so you don't have to manually run them every time you want to work with FIRE.
-Alternatively you can source the example bashrc file in this repository.
+Alternatively you can source the example bashrc file in this repository (air/fire/input_files/user/bashrc_fire).
 ```bash
 module purge
 module load FUN